zhuhongyue/garbage_classification/README.md

 PS. request.py is not maintined any more, you can use postman(easy to find download address in google.com) to test the performance

 ## Note
-all the path value in code file may cause erro, so please watch out the file path seeting.
-(The author (myself) left nothing with laziness)
+all the path value in code file may cause erro, so please watch out the file path setting. or maybe you can add parameter feature for setting path (The author (myself) left nothing with laziness abou this)